AvolitesLtd/TitanManual/prismdocs/player/mediaplayer.md

 ![Play Bar](/prismdocs/images/playerplayhead.png "Play Bar")

-- Whether files should play once, loop as a playlist or shuffle
+- Whether files should play once, loop or shuffle
 - A playhead to show the current position within the file.
 This can be scrubbed manually by dragging the playhead along the timeline.
 - Pressing <Keys.PrismKey>Trim</Keys.PrismKey> will give you the ability to set the currently playing media's playback trim in and out points.
 - Application volume control.